 If the Council uses the SPP, and the Minister agrees, the rules applicable to the District Plan in eastern Porirua will advance ahead of the District Plan.
 This means the zone(s) and rules in the Plan Change will be able to be used as the new blueprint for development in eastern Porirua before the District Plan is finalised across the city.
 Eventually, it will form part of the new District Plan.

 The proposed Streamlined Planning Process (SPP) would introduce a planning framework for eastern Porirua that would provide for development ahead of what could otherwise be achieved through a standard District Plan review process.
 It will change the District Plan to specifically address and cater for redevelopment in eastern Porirua.

 The SPP will allow development to get underway and residents of eastern Porirua will see the benefits sooner.
 This will help to ensure wider wellbeing outcomes of the regeneration are achieved.

 It will also provide an integrated approach to planning and development across eastern Porirua, rather than development proposals being advanced and occurring on a piecemeal site-by-site approach with individual resource consents.

 The use of SPP does mean the overall timeframe for the wider plan-making process is condensed.
 This means that appeal rights, which are available to submitters on a standard plan change process, are removed.
 However, the SPP will provide greater opportunity for the community to engage and have a focused conversation up-front and throughout the process.
 By having a more focused conversation, it will provide the community with greater ability to influence the outcome specific to eastern Porirua.
 The Council will ensure the up-front conversations are meaningful and members of the community can be highly engaged and assisted in that process.

-Community engagement is an integral part of the process – this has started and will continue in conjunction with the Porirua Development’s planning process.
+Community engagement is an integral part of the process – this has started and will continue in conjunction with the Eastern Porirua Regeneration Project planning process.